NFDI4Immuno/nfdi4immuno.github.io/index.md

 title: NFDI4Immuno
 ---

-NFDI4Immuno is an initiative aiming to build an open and FAIR infrastructure for research data management focused on immunology as part of German NFDI ([National research Data Infrastructure](https://www.nfdi.de/)).
+NFDI4Immuno is an initiative aiming to build an open infrastructure for FAIR research data management (RDM) focused on immunology as part of German National Research Data Infrastructure ([Nationale Forschungsdateninfrastruktur (NFDI)](https://www.nfdi.de/)).

-Our vision is a network of federated repositories for all data describing the state of the immune system together tools and services that will facilitate integrated data analyses across these repositories.
-Initially we focus on cytometry, sequence data describing the adaptive immune receptor repertoire.
+Our vision is a network of federated repositories for all data describing the state of the immune system together with tools and services that will facilitate integrated data analyses across these repositories.
+Initially we focus on cytometry and adaptive immune receptor repertoire (AIRR) sequencing data.

 ![Consortium members location](/assets/img/germany_map_applicants.png){:class="img-responsive"}